OrDuan/cool_commits/README.md

 ```
 from cool_commits import find, info

-# Returning a commit hash for each parser
+# Returning a commit hash for each parser's commit
 print(*find('/path/to/directory/with/git'))

-# Returning a text info for each parser
+# Returning a text info for each parser's commit
 print(*info('/path/to/directory/with/git'))
 ```